artofcodelabs/generic_job/README.md

 TwitterFetcher.async.fetch_for_all 'User', [12, 13], skip_email: true
 ```

 As you can see on the preceding examples - the usage of the `async` method is essential.
 This method calls `ActiveJob::Core`'s [**set** class method](http://api.rubyonrails.org/v5.0/classes/ActiveJob/Core/ClassMethods.html#method-i-set) under the hood, so you can pass to `async` method all the options that `set` supports.
+And remember that it is still `ActiveJob`, so passed method attributes must have serialized type.

 For more examples look inside the `test` directory.
 Both exemplary classes above are taken from the dummy test app as well.